2026 dates filling up! Earlybird rates concluding on July 1, 2026

 From Forest Floor to Sub-Alpine Ridge

-The climb to 2,017m is a study in Japanese mountain ecology.
-The trail begins in the dense, shaded cedar and cypress forests of the lower elevations—the Satoyama—before breaking out into the rugged, sub-alpine environment of the interior.
+The climb to 2,017 m is a study in Japanese mountain ecology.
+The trail begins in the dense, shaded cedar and cypress forests at the lower elevations —the Satoyama—before breaking out into the raw sub-alpine environment of the interior.

-• The Transition: As you climb, the forest thins into ancient larch and birch, eventually revealing the rocky, weather-beaten ridgelines that define the high-country of the Chichibu-Tama-Kai National Park.
+• The Transition: As you climb, the forest thins into ancient larch and birch, eventually revealing the rocky, weather-worn ridge-lines that define the high-country of the Chichibu-Tama-Kai National Park.

 The Terrain